Mike Ford Preview, Player Props: Mariners vs. Astros

 Mike Ford At The Plate

-- He has homered in 17.0% of his games this season, and 7% of his trips to the plate.
+- Looking at the 54 games he has played this season, he's hit a long ball in 10 of them (18.5%), and in 7.4% of his trips to the plate.

-- Ford has picked up an RBI in 28.3% of his games this season, with more than one RBI in 11.3% of his games.
-He has also plated three or more runs in two contests.
+- Ford has picked up an RBI in 29.6% of his games this year, with more than one RBI in 11.1% of his games.
+He has also driven in three or more runs in two contests.

-- In 14 of 53 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 15 of 54 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.